• Skip to primary navigation

 Gujiya baked in the air fryer

 Bake at 380F for 8-10 minutes until they turn golden.
-Flip them half way through.
+Flip them halfway through.

 gujiya ready to serve

 Serve immediately.
-You can store in an airtight container once cooled.
+You can store it in an airtight container once cooled.
 They will stay good for about a week.

 Tips to make the best Gujiya

 • Stiff Dough: Make sure to use minimum water to make a stiff dough.
-Add the ghee to the flour, as that is what gives the flaky crispy texture to the gujiya.
+Add the ghee to the flour, as that is what gives the flaky, crispy texture to the gujiya.
 Keep the dough (and the filled gujiya) covered with a moist damp cloth at all times.

 • Do not overfill: It is important to not add too much filling and seal the gujiya properly.
-Otherwise they can break while frying and then the filling is all over the other gujiyas.
+Otherwise, they can break while frying, and then the filling is all over the other gujiyas.
 The only way out then is to strain the ghee/oil and start frying again.

 • Frying temperature: Fry the gujiya at low-medium heat to make sure they are cooked well.
 This will take time, so be patient as you fry each batch.
-For best taste, fry in ghee similar to gulab jamuns.
+For the best taste, fry in ghee similar to gulab jamuns.

 Mawa Gujiya (also called karanji, ghughra, kajjikayalu, karjikai) served for Holi